sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Propositional logic is a great language.

 Now this paper also uses random testing to evaluate the efficiency and the correctness of the implementation.
 Reporting on a thorough testing effort is a great way for SLE papers to evaluate and validate the claims.

+### 15:04

+Sebastian Gabmeyer presents: _Model Checking of CTL-Extended OCL Specifications, S. Gabmeyer, R. Bill, M. Seidl, P. Kaufmann_